When you would like to oppose a mark…

 For beginners, we advise to use clear and unconditional expressions when composing an agreement.
 Conditionality such as “if it is necessary” or “if the examiner finds it necessary” will not suffice.
 If more oppositions are submitted against one particular application which gets rejected based on the first opposition, fifty percent of the official fee shall be refunded to the latter opponents.

 Then begins the actual opposition proceeding.
 It starts with the so-called cooling-off period.

 Once the Office receives a notice of opposition it forwards it to the opposing party’s representative.
-The OHIM checks the opposition for formal requirements and notifies the involved party of the results of the examination.
+The EUIPO checks the opposition for formal requirements and notifies the involved party of the results of the examination.
 The Office’s notification involves the due deadlines of the legal process as well.

 Is there any fee to be paid when filing an opposition?

 Yes.
 The official fee of an opposition is 350 EUR.
 If you decide to choose a legal representative, you will also have to pay an additional service fee which can vary a great deal.
 For your kind information, our basic service fee is very favourable, being only 295 EUR.

 After an opposition is filed, the initiating party often has to hand in a detailed argumentation or a reply to the counter party.
 Our professional attorneys can help you in any kind of oppositional matter for 240 €/hour.

 Note, that paying the opposition fee also requires due care as the EUIPO expects it within the opposition period.

 What elements should the opposition contain?

 It is important to identify the core facts in an opposition, such as the grounds for the opposition, the details of our trademark, etc. At the very early stage of the proceeding it is not necessary to submit the detailed reasoning and the translations of the evidences.
 However, we can speed up the procedure in case we submit a full opposition and quite frankly, clients usually like to see results as early as possible.